trucomanx-formulation/BslLuxLevel/revision.md

 #for the piece of paper.
 Anyone would like to see that comparison, as I stated before.

 [corrigido]
----- It is the same answer as theme 4.
+It is the same answer as theme 4.

 #7.
 In Figs. 9(a)–(d), the Lp vs. μp curves are identical, for all frequency ranges.
 How do you
 #explain this?
 Logically this should not be the case and I suppose there has been some mistake
 #in data presentation.

+[corrigido]
----- Lp is the histogram of the values in temporal speckle mean matrix, given that the mean value is zero to any frequency band without the zero frequency, in the are figures are showed the Lp values of the complete frequency band, with the objective of to have a reference of the illumination level and the number of pixels involved in the analysis.
+Lp is the histogram of the values in temporal speckle mean matrix, given that the mean value is zero to any frequency band without the zero frequency, in the figures are showed the Lp values of the complete frequency band, with the objective of to have a reference of the illumination level and the number of pixels involved in the analysis.

 #8.
 In my opinion, the description of the procedures and methods employed is not clear enough.